Standard contractual clauses

 11. Deletion and return of data

-1. Upon termination of the services relating to the processing of personal data, the data processor is obliged to
+1. Upon termination of the personal data processing services, the data processor is obliged to

-erase all personal data that has been processed on behalf of the controller and confirm to the
+delete all personal data that has been processed on behalf of the controller and confirm to

-the controller that the data has been erased unless EU or Member State law
+the controller that the data has been deleted, unless EU or Member State law

 12. auditing, including inspection

-1. The data processor shall provide all information necessary to demonstrate compliance with
+1. The Data Processor shall provide the Controller with all information necessary to demonstrate compliance with

-Article 28 of the General Data Protection Regulation and these Clauses, at the disposal of the controller and shall provide
+Article 28 of the GDPR and these Clauses and shall

-enable and contribute to audits, including inspections, carried out by the controller or a
+enable and contribute to audits, including inspections, conducted by the Controller or another auditor

-sub-processors are specified in Appendix C.7. and C.8.
+sub-processors are detailed in Appendix C.7. and C.8.

-3. The data processor is obliged to provide supervisory authorities, which according to applicable law have access to
+3. The data processor is obliged to grant supervisory authorities that, according to applicable legislation, have access to

-the facilities of the controller or processor, or representatives acting on behalf of the controller or processor
+the data controller’s or data processor’s facilities, or representatives acting on behalf of

-on behalf of the supervisory authority, access to the physical facilities of the processor against proper identification.
+the supervisory authority, access to the data processor’s physical facilities against proper identification.

 13. Agreement of the parties on other matters

-1. The parties may agree on other provisions of the Service regarding the processing of personal data
+1. The parties may agree on other provisions relating to the service concerning the processing of personal data

-such as liability, as long as these other provisions do not directly or indirectly conflict with
+, such as liability for damages, as long as these other provisions do not directly or indirectly conflict with the

-the provisions or impairs the fundamental rights and freedoms of the data subject, which
+provisions or impair the fundamental rights and freedoms of the data subject

 14. Entry into force and termination